gkikola/ccalc/README.md

 The input expression is assumed to follow the syntax of the C programming language.
 All C operators are supported except for those with side-effects (namely assignment, increment, and decrement).
-A few mathematical constants like PI and E are defined, and most of the math functions in the C standard library are available.
+A few mathematical constants like `PI` and `E` are defined, and most of the math functions in the C standard library are available.

 Both integer and floating-point values may be used in the input expression.
 **ccalc** will perform conversions where necessary.
 Integer values may also be specified in binary, octal, or hexadecimal.
-Binary values should be prefixed with ’0b’, octal values with ’0’, and hexadecimal values with ’0x’.
+Binary values should be prefixed with `0b`, octal values with `0`, and hexadecimal values with `0x`.

 Note that **ccalc** treats the `^` operator as C does: as the bitwise XOR operator and not as exponentiation.
 This behavior can be changed with the